Infinite Jest: Style

-Infinite Jest is a postmodern encyclopedic novel, famous for its length, detail and digressions involving 388 endnotes, some of which themselves have footnotes.
+Infinite Jest is a postmodern encyclopedic novel, famous for its length, detail, and digressions involving 388 endnotes, some of which themselves have footnotes.
 It has also been called metamodernist and hysterical realist.
 Wallace's "encyclopedic display of knowledge" incorporates media theory, linguistics, film studies, sport, addiction, science, and issues of national identity.
 The book is often humorous yet explores melancholy deeply.
+The novel's narration mostly alternates between third-person limited and omniscient points of view, but also includes several first-person accounts.

 Eschewing chronological plot development and straightforward resolution—a concern often mentioned in reviews—the novel supports a wide range of readings.
 At various times Wallace said that he intended for the novel's plot to resolve, but indirectly; responding to his editor's concerns about the lack of resolution, he said "the answers all [exist], but just past the last page".
 Long after publication Wallace maintained this position, stating that the novel "does resolve, but it resolves ... outside of the right frame of the picture.
 You can get a pretty good idea, I think, of what happens".
 Critical reviews and a reader's guide have provided insight, but Stephen Burn notes that Wallace privately conceded to Jonathan Franzen that "the story can't fully be made sense of".

 In an interview with Charlie Rose, Wallace characterized the novel's heavy use of endnotes as a method of disrupting the linearity of the text while maintaining some sense of narrative cohesion.
 In a separate interview on Michael Silverblatt's radio show Bookworm, Wallace said the plotting and notes had a fractal structure modeled after the Sierpiński gasket.

+English critic James Wood called the novel an exemplar of "hysterical realism", a term he also applied to works by Zadie Smith, Thomas Pynchon, and Don DeLillo.
+He criticized these novelists for seeking to "turn fiction into social theory" and as "evasive of reality".